github112017/kafka-1/Kafka_Architecture.md

 # Internals of Apache kafka

+# Why Kafka ?

 # What is Kafka ?
 - Kafka is a **distributed stream processing** system.
 Read this link - https://kafka.apache.org/intro .
+  - Publish and subscribe to streams of records, similar to a message queue or enterprise messaging system
+  - Store streams of records in a fault-tolerant durable way
+  - Process streams of records as they occur.
 - What is stream processing ?
   - Application's working on the data as it arrives to the system.
   - It is the ability of the application to act on the infinite streams of data with continuous computation as it arrives to the system.